-3.8.3.6 Boundary Alerts.
+3.8.3.6 BOUNDARY ALERTS.

-PAX ADVISORY/BAYWATCH will issue a 5 mile boundary warning call to aircraft approaching PXOA boundaries.
+PAX ADVISORY/BAYWATCH will issue a 5-mile boundary warning call to aircraft approaching PXOA boundaries.
 Upon receipt of this warning, pilots shall take appropriate action to remain within the area boundary.
 Pilots may request delayed boundary warning calls (e.g. 3-mile or 1-mile) if 5 mile calls interfere with mission conduct.
+(Supersonic aircraft 10-mile, 5-mile, 3-mile).

-3.8.3.7 Traffic Alerts.
+3.8.3.7 TRAFFIC ALERTS.

 All traffic calls made by PAX ADVISORY/BAYWATCH shall be acknowledged.
 When traffic is called within 5 miles, testing will cease until there is visual contact or the traffic is broadcasted as no longer a factor.
+(Supersonic aircraft 10-mile, 5-mile, 3-mile).

-3.8.3.8 VFR Departure/Arrival Procedures.
+3.8.3.8 VFR DEPARTURE/ARRIVAL PROCEDURES.

 1. VFR transit to and from the restricted areas should utilize the Piney and Barren departures/arrivals described in sections 4.5 and 4.6.
 Pilot deviations must be coordinated with ATC.
+See illustrations 27 and 28.

 Due to the close proximity of Federal Airways, aircraft should be alert for overhead IFR traffic when departing NHK and R-4007.
 Traffic is routinely routed overhead at 5,000 feet MSL.
-UA routinely transit R-4005SW at 3,500 feet MSL enroute from OLF Webster Field to/from the UA Operating area.
+UA routinely transit R-4005SW at 3,500 feet MSL enroute from WOLF to/from the UA Operating area.